ampproject/amphtml/ads/integration-guide.md

-If you are an ad technology provider looking to integrate with AMP HTML, please see the following guidelines:
+If you are an ad technology provider looking to integrate with AMP HTML, please see guidelines below.
+In order to ensure minimum latency and quality, please follow the instructions listed [here](../3p/README.md#ads) before submitting a pull request to the AMP open source project.
+For general guidance on how get started with contributing to the AMP project, please see [here](../CONTRIBUTING.md).

 #### Ad Server